bosonphoton/bosonphoton.github.io/_projects/coding.md

 <h5><b><u>Counting</u></b></h5>
 - General tip: Use hashmaps for anything counting related

-Example 1: You are given a string s and an integer k.
+<b>Ex:</b> You are given a string s and an integer k.
 Find the length of the longest substring that contains at most k distinct characters.
 For example, given s = "eceba" and k = 2, return 3.
 The longest substring with at most 2 distinct characters is "ece".
 - Sliding windows + hashmap: Iterate through the string with sliding windows technique and update the hashmap (deleting elements from left and adding elements such that it satisfies the constraint of len(dict) <= 2)